anishathalye/dotbot/README.md

 Dotbot uses [glob.glob](https://docs.python.org/3/library/glob.html#glob.glob)
 to resolve glob paths.
-However, due to its design, using a glob path such as `config/*` for example, will not match items that being with `.`.
-To specifically capture items that being with `.`, you will need to use a path like this: `config/.*`.
+However, due to its design, using a glob path such as `config/*` for example, will not match items that begin with `.`.
+To specifically capture items that begin with `.`, you will need to use a path like this: `config/.*`.

 #### Example